 Enforcement of Martial Law

-When the stage was set for the military take over Ayub Khan went to the United States and took the US administration in confidence.
-After getting green signal from Americans, an operation code named, Operation Overload, was secretly planned.
+When the stage was set for the military to take over Ayub Khan went to the United States and took the US administration in confidence.
+After getting a green signal from Americans, an operation code-named, Operation Overload, was secretly planned.
 Three key officers of the General Staff, Brig.
 Yahya Khan, Brig.
 Abdul Hamid Khan and Brig.
-Sher Bahadur were associated with the planning of the operation.
-Massive PML demonstration in Karachi in protest against the banning of its National Guards, as a consequence of a general ban on all paramilitary organization and alleged revolt of the Khan of Qalat provided for the excuse and the first Martial Law was enforced in the country on October 7, 1958.
-Iskander Mirza was retained as the President while Ayub Khan took charge as the first Chief Martial Law administrator of Pakistan.
+Sher Bahadur was associated with the planning of the operation.
+Massive PML demonstration in Karachi in protest against the banning of its National Guards, as a consequence of a general ban on all paramilitary organization and the alleged revolt of the Khan of Qalat provided for the excuse and the first Martial Law was enforced in the country on October 7, 1958.
+Iskander Mirza was retained as the President while Ayub Khan took charge as the first Chief Martial Law Administrator of Pakistan.

 Many in Pakistan while discussing the reasons for the enforcement of Martial Law in the country believe that it was the failure of the Parliamentary system.
 They argue that the politicians and the political parties of the country were not competent enough to run the affairs of the state and thus failed to provide good governance.
 According to this school of thought, differences arose on the basic constitutional issues like the role of Islam in Politics, Provincial Autonomy, and the distribution of powers between the East and the West Wing of the country, etc. They further claim that the bad economic conditions, due to both wrong policies as well as lack of rains, resulted in the lack of development as an important cause.